dilipdesingaws/Tech-Assignment/assignment-3/readme.md

 # Usage
- * Download python.py file form the repository.
+ * Download script.py file from this repository.
  * Run the pyton script as follows  :  python script.py
  * Result will be displayed in the screen.